-Now we introduce the main theorem of this section that we shall use to upgrade the regularities of some homeomorphisms commuting with $f$.
+We now introduce the main theorem of this section, which we shall use to upgrade the regularity of certain homeomorphisms commuting with $f$.

-\begin{thm}[\cite{normalform}] Let $f$ be a $C^r$ diffeomorphism that uniformly contracts an invariant foliation $\W^s$ with uniformly $C^r$-leaves.
-Suppose the bundle map $F=Df\mid_{T\W^s}$ has narrow band spectrum with $s(F)<r$.
-Then there exists a family of local diffeomorphisms $H_x: \W^s(x)\to T\W^s(x)=E^s(x)$, such that
+\begin{thm}[\cite{normalform}] Let $f$ be a $C^r$ diffeomorphism that uniformly contracts an invariant foliation $\W^s$ with uniformly $C^r$ leaves.
+Suppose the bundle map $F=Df|_{T\W^s}$ has narrow band spectrum with $s(F)<r$.
+Then there exists a family of local diffeomorphisms